meandavejustice/luhn-check/README.md

 ## Luhn-Check

-a Tiny Credit Card Validation modules.
+a Tiny Credit Card Validation module.

 * perfect for the browser
 * perfect for the server